Anton Korinek

 Latest Research

-Lays out 25 use cases for large language models in economics and discusses the implications for the future of economic research
+Lays out 26 use cases for large language models in economics and discusses the implications for the future of economic research [featured on CNN]

 Preparing for the (Non-Existent?)
-Future of Work [PDF], with Megan Juelfs, forthcoming in the Oxford Handbook of AI Governance, Mar.
-2022
+Future of Work [PDF], Mar.
+2022, with Megan Juelfs, forthcoming in the Oxford Handbook of AI Governance

 If transformative AI makes human labor redundant, what are the economic and social implications, and how can we prepare for it